1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 (b) comply with all applicable laws and regulations with respect to its activities under the Contract; and

-5.4 The Customer and the Authorised User warrant that they either own the intellectual property rights in the content or have been granted an express licence to act and enforce the intellectual property rights on behalf of the rights owner.
+5.4 The Customer and the System User warrant that they either own the intellectual property rights in the content or have been granted an express licence to act and enforce the intellectual property rights on behalf of the rights owner.

-5.6 The Customer and the Authorised Users shall indemnify MUSO against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO arising out of or in connection with the Customer or the Authorised User’s breach of any of the terms of the Contract.
+5.6 The Customer and the System Users shall indemnify MUSO against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO arising out of or in connection with the Customer or the System User’s breach of any of the terms of the Contract.

 6.1 The Customer shall pay the Fees to MUSO for the Services in accordance with the Order.